pupil-labs/pupil-docs/src/invisible/getting-started/first-recording.md

 ### 6. Open the live Preview
 Now, let's see some eye tracking in action!
-- The **scene and eye camera icons** in the apps home screen should be colored, indicating that the glasses are connected (otherwise the icons would be gray).
+- The **scene and eye camera icons** in the app's home screen should be colored, indicating that the glasses are connected (otherwise the icons would be gray).
 - We can see a live stream of the scene video with a gaze overlay by clicking the **Preview** button.

 Just put on the glasses and try!